xhexhex/Chester/doc/fen-validation.md

     the regex `^[a-h][36]$` and is not the string "-".
 10. `FEN_HMCF_ERROR`
-    The HMCF (halfmove clock field) is not a decimal integer string with a value between 0 and 9999.
+    The HMCF (halfmove clock field) is not a decimal integer string with a value between 0 and `FEN_NUMERIC_FIELD_MAX`.
 Note that the only acceptable characters in the string are decimal digits.
 11. `FEN_FMNF_ERROR`
-    The FMNF (fullmove number field) is not a decimal integer string with a value between 1 and 9999.
+    The FMNF (fullmove number field) is not a decimal integer string with a value between 1 and `FEN_NUMERIC_FIELD_MAX`.
 Note that the only acceptable characters in the string are decimal digits.
 12. `FEN_PPF_CONTRADICTS_CAF_ERROR`
     The piece placement and castling availability fields don't make sense when considered together.
 For each of the four castling availabilities to make